Charles Garrard: Early life and cricket career

 Garrard's family had settled in the Nelson district after moving from England.
 He was born in Nelson and educated at Christchurch Boys' High School, and joined the education department in 1883 as a pupil teacher.
 He obtained a BA degree from Canterbury College, and taught at Kaiapoi, then as headmaster at Papanui on the outskirts of Christchurch.

 He played his first match for Canterbury in 1886–87, batting at number six and scoring 24 in a victory over Otago.
 He gained a regular spot in the team in 1897–98, when he made his highest score, 50 not out, which was the top score in Canterbury's second innings in their loss to Wellington.
 He played his last match for Canterbury in 1904–05.

-He also played Rugby for Canterbury, and served on the Canterbury selection committee in the 1890s.
+Garrard also played Rugby for Canterbury, and served on the Canterbury selection committee in the 1890s.

 Later life and career

 Garrard moved to Auckland in 1906, working as a staff inspector, and became the district's senior inspector in 1921.
 He initiated a system of communication between city schools and rural schools in order to enable rural teachers and students to keep up to date with educational developments.

 He umpired four first-class cricket matches between 1901 and 1911.
 Later he was prominent in bowls in Auckland.

-He married Avis Todd in Kaiapoi in December 1893.
+Garrard married Avis Todd in Kaiapoi in December 1893.
 They had a daughter and two sons, Raoul and Wilson, both of whom represented New Zealand at cricket.
 Charles died in February 1930, Avis in April 1951.